MZASU/Pandas/README.md

 ### Data

 I built this exact program using the -O3 parameters.
 I then ran it over 1000000 trainings.
 It took 22m40s.
-Here is a graph of Success rate (in percent) over trials (in 1000)
+Here is a graph of Success rate (in percent) over trials (in 1000).
+I'm 99% sure i didn't implement momentum correctly so i guess that's the reason i'm getting 95% correct after 1million trainings.

 ![data](.images/image1.png)